 Brainstorm some keywords or phrases that you think people would type in related to that topic

 Research related search terms.
 Google Keyword Planner, Trends or Autocomplete are great ways to get suggestions

 If we think of the web as a vast city, then links are the streets that connect each page.
-Building links not only helps generate referrals traffic but also help build credibility and authority for your website.
+Building links not only help generate referrals traffic but also helps build credibility and authority for your website.
 Here are a few key tips to get started:

 Internal Linking: Ensuring your pages are properly linked to each other internally.
 Pages only should be a click away from each other